August Willich: Civil War

 With the outbreak of the Civil War in early 1861, Willich actively recruited German immigrants in the southwestern Ohio region.
 He joined the 9th Ohio Infantry ("Die Neuner") as regimental adjutant with the rank of first lieutenant, and was promoted to major in August of that year.
 He served in western Virginia, seeing action at the Battle of Rich Mountain.
 Willich then returned to the Ohio River valley over the winter and resumed his recruiting activities.
 Governor Oliver P. Morton commissioned Willich a colonel of the 32nd Indiana Infantry Regiment, also called the First German (an all-German regiment).

 At the request of Governor Oliver P. Morton, Willich assumed command of the 32nd Indiana.
 He drilled his regiment, in German, to a high degree of professionalism.
 It made a favorable impression wherever it served.
 An innovative officer, he suggested construction of special wagons convertible to pontoon boats by removal of wheels.
 To speed up troop movement and assure combat-ready condition of troops upon arrival on the battlefield, he recommended wagon transport of troops.
 Though his superiors rejected both ideas, Willich's concern for his men's well-being earned him the nickname "Papa".
 When possible, he ordered bakery ovens constructed so that troops would have fresh bread.

 The 32nd gained nationwide recognition for its stand against Confederate forces at Rowlett's Station, Kentucky.
 A detachment of 500 men under Lt.
 Col. Henry von Trebra fought off 1,300 men of Terry's Texas Rangers and infantry under General Hindman.
 The 32nd formed the "hollow square", and drove the attackers back, losing 10 troopers and 22 wounded, but killing 33 of the enemy, including Col. Terry, and wounding fifty others.

 The 32nd saw action at Shiloh on the second day, during which Col. Willich displayed great leadership.
 When his troops became unsteady under fire, he stood before them, his back to the enemy, and conducted the regiment through the manual of arms.
 He had the regimental band play "La Marseillaise", the anthem for all republican movements in Europe.
 Recovering its stability, the 32nd launched a bayonet attack.
 Afterwards Willich was given command of the Horn Brigade.
-The 32nd remained in his brigade, under command of von Trebra and, later, Frank Erdelmeyer.
+The 32nd remained in his brigade, under command of von Trebra and, later, Francis Erdelmeyer.